Siphon880gh/chatgpt-chatworkspace/context.md

 - Collapse/expand chat bubbles for better focus and space management
 - Copy chat turn text to clipboard with one click
 - Auto-highlight outline items based on scroll position
+- Auto-detect and render links from notes as clickable icons
+- Group user-assistant pairs in outline for better visual organization
+- Scroll to highlighted outline item with one click

 ---